 Snowflake for Machine Learning

-Snowflake’s architecture enables easy data preparation for machine learning model building.
+Snowflake’s Data Cloud architecture enables easy data preparation for machine learning model building.
 Snowflake also partners with a wide range of machine learning solutions providers, including Amazon SageMaker, Dataiku, and DataRobot.

 Performance speed is a critical factor in supporting robust machine learning models.
 Snowflake workloads scale up and down and can bear data preparation responsibilities, reducing data-related burdens from machine learning tools.